rodnover55/docker-php7-nightly-build/README.md

 This command will start a container with a ZF2-Helloworld application - located on the host system in /home/jan/workspaces/zf2-helloworld.
 The files have been mounted in the container to the /www directory.

 Thanks to this, you can now modify the application code with your preferred IDE on the host system and you see the effect immediately in the Docker container.

+Troubleshooting
+---
+If you encouter some issues with downloading files from archive.ubuntu.com during the built, please check the file /etc/default/docker and make sure that the directive DOCKER_OPTS is not commented.
+Obviously Docker has some problems in DNS resultion in specific versions.
+In DOCKER_OPTS one can specify multiple dns servers which are then used during the build.
+Please make sure that the docker service is being restarted so that changes can take effect.